SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

  - Neutrino was suggested as a way to solve some of beta decay's issues
 	 - So was neutron
  - There are 3 types of neutrinos known
+ - We detected Nuetrinos through weak interactions with things around them
  -